ksparavec/pyrlab/README.md

 Now, just execute Docker command above.
 This will start new container instance running on localhost:port specified.
 Exact URL for your browser is shown at the end of the Docker logs.
 You just need to copy paste it into your browser address input line.
 Container remains in foreground and keeps your terminal locked.

-If you don't want this behavior, there is one Makefile target that starts container in background, waits 60 seconds, and then picks the correct URL from Docker logs and executes browser on your machine in single step:
+If you don't want this behavior, there is one Makefile target that starts container in background, waits few seconds, and then picks the correct URL from Docker logs and executes browser on your machine in single step:

 ```
 $ make lab
 ```

-Please note that start will take (at least) 60 seconds because module images must be uncompressed first.
-In case that you get an error, this probably means that your machine needs more than 60 seconds to uncompress and start Jupyter Lab.
-In this case, you can increase number of seconds, I have not found any nice and simple way how to wait for Docker container to start if put into background and execute browser command afterwards.
-If you have it, please let me know about it.

 You can change default parameter values defined at the top of Makefile for Docker image, port, notebook directory and wait time by adding parameters to command above.
-For example, to start container based on **pyrlab-slim** image with listener on port 9346, with notebooks stored under ~/workdir and reduce wait time to 45 seconds, if your machine is at least as fast as mine, type:
+For example, to start container based on **pyrlab-slim** image with listener on port 9346, with notebooks stored under ~/workdir, type:

 ```
-$ make lab IMAGE=pyrlab-slim PORT=9346 FILES=~/workdir PAUSE=45
+$ make lab IMAGE=pyrlab-slim PORT=9346 FILES=~/workdir
 ```

-This will produce output similar to this one and fire your browser 45 seconds later:
+This will produce output similar to this one and fire your browser:

 ```
 docker run -it --rm -v /home/user/workdir:/notebook/files -e PORT=9346 -p 9346:9346 -d pyrlab-slim
 8519010aad8f5c88c71c4d451eab239584f29c422b95747879c16e571c88d03d
-sleep 45
+sleep 3
 python3 -m webbrowser -t http://127.0.0.1:9346/lab?token=9369873c0aeee047593763d1351622aaff13e71df1265776

 ```

-If you hate waiting 45 seconds for modules tarballs to uncompress each time you start new container instance and don't care about Docker image sizes, i.e. want to trade size for speed, just remove single line from Dockerfile (search for `./compress.sh; \` in single line and remove it).
-You can then reduce PAUSE parameter to something like 3 seconds or even less.

 If you use remote server system, then http link echoed by Docker will obviously not work, because it contains localhost as IP.
 You will need to replace it with your real host IP and make sure you can access it on port specified from your workstation.
 You may need to open some port on your firewall or do some port redirection with ssh or even create full tunnel to your server system.

-How to do any of that is beyond the scope of this document.
-Contact your friendly system and network administrator for help.
-Same remark goes for typical corporate environments where direct Internet access is either forbidden or mandated through some proprietary external proxy that you don't have access to.
-Support for in-container proxy to do local caching is a planned feature though.
-It may also enable using of external proxies that require user authentication.
+Planned features include adding support for corporate proxies, local caching of repository packages so they don't need to be downloaded each time you want to rebuild your containers, frontend proxy with certificates so you can access your containers on remote infrastructure securely, adding support for starting and running containers in parallel on remote infrastructure.
 Stay tuned!

 ## Testing of new modules before building new image